Current Status: No fogging at this time; City officials are monitoring and evaluating the situation.

 - Apply insect repellents on exposed skin.
-4 ingredients are recommended: DEET, picaridin, oil of lemon eucalyptus (or PMD), and IR3535 (its latest addition to the list, sold by Avon).
-Permethrin can be used on clothing, shoes, camping gear, and bed nets .
-Directions on insect repellant should indicate how often they should be reapplied and for which age groups they're appropriate.but not on skin
+Four ingredients are recommended: DEET, picaridin, oil of lemon eucalyptus (or PMD), and IR3535 (its latest addition to the list, sold by Avon).
+Permethrin can be used on clothing, shoes, camping gear, and bed nets.
+Directions on insect repellant should indicate how often they should be reapplied and for which age groups they're appropriate but not on skin

 - Consider wearing long pants and long sleeves when weather allows it, or simply stay indoors at or near dawn and dusk, when West Nile infections tend to occur.
-"Try and avoid mosquito bites at these times," says Lyle Petersen, Director of Vector-Borne Infectious Diseases.
+"Try and avoid mosquito bites at these times," said Lyle Petersen, director of Vector-Borne Infectious Diseases.

 - Put screens on your windows and doors; repair the screens if they have holes in them.
 Also, use air conditioning so you can keep the windows closed.